Defining SSL filter policies

 - Delete all the categories to which you do not wish to apply SSL filtering.

 For the remaining categories, in the Action column, choose the action that the firewall must perform on each URL-CN category.
-Refer to the section Defining SSL filter policies for help on which choices to make.
+Refer to the section Best practices for filtering for help on which choices to make.

 - Block without decrypting: The firewall will deny access to the requested URL-CN without performing any prior SSL analysis.
 Choose this action for all categories that you wish to block (e.g., weapons, violence, pornography, peer-to-peer, etc).

 - Pass without decrypting: The firewall will allow access to the requested URL-CN without performing any prior SSL analysis.
 Choose this action for categories that you are not legally allowed to decrypt (e.g. websites containing private data) and for those that you consider trustworthy.

 - Decrypt: The firewall will decrypt SSL traffic before allowing or denying access to the requested URL-CN.
 Use this action only if you have chosen filtering WITH SSL traffic decryption.